Back-garden modular homes in Ireland, the complete 2026 guide.

 What changes when the manufacturer is in Henan, not Meath

 Three named competitors lead the Irish-built market: Rayco, The Pod Factory in Meath, and Modular Home Ireland.
-Their pricing on a comparable 2-bed 45 m² unit typically lands between €110,000 and €180,000 fully fitted. Ériu Modular Homes sources direct from Henan Province factories that supply the same expandable container and steel-frame modular categories — at factory-gate prices.
+Their pricing on a comparable 2-bed 45 m² unit typically lands between €110,000 and €180,000 fully fitted. Ériu Modular Homes sources direct from Henan Province factories that supply the same expandable container and steel-frame modular categories, at factory-gate prices.

 The result, on a like-for-like specification: an Irish-installed Ériu Modular Homes Tier 2 Turnkey unit typically lands 25 to 45 percent below the Irish-built equivalent.
-The savings come from removing the European intermediary stack — not from cheaper finishes.
+The savings come from removing the European intermediary stack, not from cheaper finishes.
 Compliance, BER, insulation specification and warranty are matched or exceeded.

 What you don't get with factory-direct that you do with Irish-built: a 9–12 month build window. Ériu modular projects typically install in 14 to 18 weeks from order.
 For most homeowners that is the bigger advantage.

-See the model specifications →Back-garden modular homes — questions answered
+See the model specifications →Back-garden modular homes, questions answered

-Last reviewed: May 2026
+Last reviewed: June 2026

 What is the 45 m² back-garden exemption in Ireland?